Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita aprica

 by Michael Kuo

 This stocky but beautiful species of Amanita is one of the few amanitas I have seen that might easily be mistaken for a member of some other genus; its proportions and oddly disposed veil remnants are not "typical" of amanitas.
-Amanita aprica is found in the Pacific Northwest, under Douglas-fir and pines.
+Amanita aprica is found in northern California and the Pacific Northwest, under Douglas-fir and pines.

-The stem base of Amanita aprica displays a volva that typically has a small, freely extending portion (a "limb," in Mycologese) but can become stretched out and poorly defined, or even appear like basal "rings" of tissue.
+The orange-yellow cap, when young, features a frosty coating of whitish universal veil material that is tightly adherent, and doesn't quite qualify as warts or patches.
+The stem base displays a volva that typically has a small, freely extending portion (a "limb," in Mycologese) but can become stretched out and poorly defined, or even appear like basal "rings" of tissue.
 The true ring of Amanita aprica sits higher on the stem, but can collapse against the stem surface or disappear altogether.

 Description: